 Sir Edward Hawke (1710-1781) was, after Anson, the chief admiral of the late phase of the War of the Austrian Succession (1740-1748), and was to prove a brilliant innovator.
 Lacking political connections (he was the son of an unimportant barrister), he rose to the rank of captain on merit.
 Early in the war, he had disobeyed the orders of his commander, Admiral Mathews, at Toulon, capturing the only significant prize -- an affair resulting in a nasty set of charges and counter-charges (Herman, pp. 266-267).
 It nearly cost Hawke his job; he was slated to be "promoted" from active-duty Captain to half-pay (inactive) Rear Admiral.
 But George II himself objected, and Hawke was kept on (Herman, p.
 271) -- and assigned to minor duties.

 He then got lucky.
 He had been assigned to what amounted to a desk job, but briefly assumed command of the Western Squadron when Vice Admiral Warren came down with scurvy.
 And, during what was supposed to be a minor tour of duty, the French tried to break a convoy out of Brest.
-Hawke caught up with them and won a brilliant victory at the second battle of Cape Finisterre in October 1747 (Herman, pp. 271-273).
-From then on, his career was secure.
+Hawke caught up with them and won a brilliant victory at the second battle of Cape Finisterre in October 1747 (Herman, pp. 271-273.
+One of his captains at this time was Philip Saumarez, who became the "Captain Somerville" of "Warlike Seamen").
+From then on, Hawke's career was secure.